What "siloed" actually costs

 Nearly half of non-profits still rely on manual data entry and spreadsheets to run core operations: compliance, case notes, meeting summaries, and the rest.
 Industry researchers put it more bluntly: there's a persistent distance between what organizations say about data in their policies and strategic plans and what they actually do with it day to day.

-That isn't a values gap.
-It isn't a skill gap.
+For many teams, that isn't a values gap or a skills gap.
 It's a data gap.

 - 1

-The report you asked IT for arrives Tuesday.
-The decision needed to be made last Friday.
-So someone makes the call from gut.
+If the report you need arrives Tuesday but the decision needed to be made last Friday, someone ends up making the call from gut.

 - 2

-"Everyone who gave last year" becomes the segment.
-The major donor who's been with you for 15 years gets the same renewal email as the lapsed $25 first-time giver.
+If "everyone who gave last year" becomes the default segment, the major donor who's been with you for 15 years may receive the same renewal email as a lapsed $25 first-time giver.
 Both feel it.
 One unsubscribes.
 One reduces their gift.

 - 3

 Nearly 90% of non-profit leaders say burnout is a top concern, both their own and their staff's.
-That shows up in attrition: non-profit voluntary turnover is running 20% to 22% annually, against roughly 12% to 13% across other sectors.
-A lot of that burnout is the work of working around bad data, not the work itself.
+Non-profit voluntary turnover is running 20% to 22% annually, against roughly 12% to 13% across other sectors.
+If staff are spending significant time working around bad data rather than doing the work itself, that's a real driver of attrition.

 What’s changing now: AI on a unified data foundation